Study: Digital payments fraud surges during pandemic

-Experts from Javelin and SAS will explore the study during a live webinar, Understanding Your Customer in a Digitised Landscape, on Oct.
-21 at 16:00 BST, and later available on demand.
+Experts from Javelin and SAS will explore the study during a complimentary, live webinar, Understanding Your Customer in a Digitized Landscape, on Oct.
+21 at 11 a.m.
+ET, and later available on demand.
 They’ll examine how COVID-19 has exacerbated payments fraud and other digital schemes – and how financial institutions can optimally respond.

 Among the study’s key findings and recommendations:

 - Digital fraud is increasing in frequency and sophistication.
 Fraudsters and criminal networks’ arsenal of tricks is becoming as advanced as the technologies used to detect their activities.
-Social engineering, identity schemes and the breadth of digital payment methods are shifting the odds in the bad guys’ favour.
-Organisations should be aware that new payment mechanisms are especially targeted due to ineffective risk mitigation controls at launch.
+Social engineering, phishing and identity schemes, and the breadth of digital payment methods are shifting the odds in the bad guys’ favor.
+Organizations should be aware that new payment mechanisms are especially targeted due to ineffective risk mitigation controls at launch.

 Managing risk during payment transformation